What is the Venezuelan Cuatro?

 How to learn to play the Cuatro?

-If you’re interested in learning how to play, TuCuatro has made available a variety of free courses and lessons so we can help spread the knowledge to many other countries, besides Venezuela, Colombia and the Caribe.
+This musical instrument has captivated a lot of people globally.
+If you’re interested in learning how to play it, TuCuatro has made available a variety of free courses and lessons so we can help spread the knowledge on how to play a Cuatro to many other countries, besides Venezuela, Colombia and the Caribbean Islands.